Para Kore

 Start with the Foundations

-- Alternatives to landfill and what really happens when we recycle
+• Explore what really happens when we recycle (and where it goes)

-- How tikanga Māori aligns with zero waste livin
+• Align tikanga Māori with modern zero waste living

 Wānanga One: Ngā Rawa Māori o te Ao Tūroa | Natural Resources